400 pages; 68 color illustrations; flapped paperback; 18,5 x 24,5 cm

 Drawing on historiography and returning to the emperor’s relationship with the Italian territories, Galasso proposes a new, more nuanced approach to Europe of the Modern Age.

-Giuseppe Galasso is professor emeritus of the University of Naples Federico II, a member of the Accademia dei Lincei, and a corresponding member of the Real Academia de la Historia in Madrid.
+Giuseppe Galasso (1929-2018) was professor emeritus of the University of Naples Federico II, a member of the Accademia dei Lincei, and a corresponding member of the Real Academia de la Historia in Madrid.
 He was a member of the Italian parliament and, as undersecretary of the Ministry of Culture, promoted the Galasso Law on landscape protection.
-He has been editor-in-chief of important journals and the monumental Storia d’Italia published by UTET, and his most recent publications include Storia del Regno di Napoli (5 vols., 2007–8), Prima lezione di storia moderna (2008), and Storici italiani del Novecento (2008).
+He was editor-in-chief of important journals and the monumental Storia d’Italia published by UTET, and his most recent publications include Storia del Regno di Napoli (5 vols., 2007–8), Prima lezione di storia moderna (2008), and Storici italiani del Novecento (2008).